-Pocatello was originally nicknamed the “Gateway to the Northwest.”
-As pioneers, gold miners and settlers traveled the Oregon Trail, they passed through the Portneuf Gap south of town.
+Pocatello was originally nicknamed the “Gate City.”
+As pioneers, gold miners and settlers traveled the Oregon Trail, they passed through the Portneuf Gap south of town and either traveled west to Oregon or north to Montana.
 Pocatello became a booming trade center and transportation junction in 1889.
 Today, Pocatello is popular for its easy access to outdoor recreation, says Birgitta Bright, tourism administrator at Visit Pocatello.

-“Pocatello is situated where it’s got mountains on three sides so it is easy access to trails and spectacular views,” she says.
+“Pocatello is situated with mountains on three sides, so it has easy access to trails and spectacular views,” she says.

-Visit the City Creek trail system for 52-miles of mountain biking trails and hiking.
+Visit the City Creek Management Area Trail System for 52 miles of mountain biking trails and hiking.
 If you are looking for something easier, Pocatello’s Greenway trail system offers 15 miles of 10-foot-wide paved trails in the greater Pocatello area.

 Pocatello’s One-of-a-Kind Museum of Clean

-Don’t miss out on Pocatello’s biggest attraction the Museum of Clean, a 75,000 square foot complex that houses an intriguing collection of items related to all things clean.
-Exhibits and displays range from almost 1,000 vacuums and toilet models varying from Queen Elizabeth of Austria’s toilet to Don’s toilet travel suitcase, which is museum founder Don Aslett’s own toilet invention.
+Don’t miss out on Pocatello’s biggest attraction the Museum of Clean, a 75,000-square-foot complex that houses an intriguing collection of items related to all things clean.
+Exhibits and displays range from almost 1,000 vacuums or rarities varying from Queen Elizabeth of Austria’s toilet to Don’s toilet travel suitcase, which is museum founder Don Aslett’s own toilet invention.
 The museum also offers interactive displays and playgrounds for kids. (museumofclean.com)